gecko0307/dagon/doc/Messaging System.md

 - Heavy I/O tasks such as reading or writing files, that would otherwise block the main thread
 - AI agents running heavy computations (e.g., A* pathfinding, decision trees) can also operate in background threads without blocking the game loop.

 Remember that the system is asynchronous: unlike in `EventManager`, messages and tasks do not propagate immediately, and the order in which they are processed cannot be assumed.
 Messaging system can only serve as a basis for logic that don't strictly require immediate responses and tolerant for delays.
-There are many cases where asynchronous computations are not effective at all:
+There are many cases where asynchronous computations are not efficient at all:
 - Strictly real-time data processing.
 If the renderer absolutely needs the data to be updated per-frame (like in animation), then you should do that in `onUpdate` methods rather than in the asynchronous event handlers
 - Managing GPU resources.
 OpenGL API is not thread-safe, and using it requires synchronization with the renderer
 - Deterministic logic.
 Mechanics where the order of events and their exact sequence are critical, such as simulations, turn-based combat, or replication logic
 - Tight feedback loops.
-Any logic where the player expects an immediate response (character control, UI elements) should be executed synchronously.
+Any logic where the user expects an immediate response (character control, UI elements) should be executed synchronously.

 ## Key Concepts
 - **Event**.
 The system operates on the same event structs as `dagon.core.event`. `Event` type represents a single occurrence - e.g., key press, window resize, a message.